Humanoid Everyday: A Comprehensive Robotic Dataset for Open-World Humanoid Manipulation: Acknowledgements

 \section{Acknowledgements}

-The USC Geometry, Vision, and Learning Lab acknowledges generous supports from Toyota Research Institute, Dolby, Google DeepMind, Capital One, Nvidia, and Qualcomm.
+The USC Physical Super Intelligence Lab acknowledges generous supports from Toyota Research Institute, Dolby, Google DeepMind, Capital One, Nvidia, and Qualcomm.
+This work was partially supported by the National Science Foundation through NSF CPS \#2434460.
 Yue Wang is also supported by a Powell Research Award.